No items found.

 Further, under the new standard companies are required to set and implement removals targets for mitigating projected direct Scope 1 & 2 residual emissions, with abatement and removal targets are set and reported separately.

 Specific guidance for integrating carbon removals is still under development and will depend on the final revision of the Greenhouse Gas Protocol Land Sector Removals Guidance.
-Additionally, greater clarity is needed to assess how removals guidance will apply to residual Scope 3 emissions.
+SBTi is also deliberating the quality and durability thresholds that removals will need to meet.

 Finally, the new draft recommends for the first time that companies calculate and take responsibility for historic emissions.
 For scope 3, this recommendation would require more comprehensive longitudinal data reflective of the reported supply sheds and suppliers.